Buying a computer

 Didn't find what you were looking for?

 If you’re still unsure or have questions, consider talking to peers or staff in your specific course as they may have further advice and can tell you what has worked for them.

-You can also call Student IT Support on 1300 LATROBE (Option 3) or visit us in person at either the Bendigo or Bundoora campus libraries.
+You can also contact Student IT Support on 1300 LATROBE (Option 3) or visit us in person at either the Bendigo or Bundoora campus libraries.
 We'll do our best to point you in the right direction.